guyroutledge/atozcss/_posts/2014-07-07-the-css-opacity-property.md

 }
 {% endhighlight %}

 I have a linked image here with `opacity` set to 1.
 This is the default and makes the image completely opaque.
-Setting a value of 0 makes it completely transparent.
+Setting a value of 0 makes it completely transparent but does maintain its position in the document.
 Setting any value between 0 and 1 makes it semi-transparent.

 When setting opacity to anything other than 1, a new stacking context is created which places the semi-transparent element on a new layer.
 As